Know Your Surgeon… Know Your OutcomePosted on June 12, 2017

 • The ability to have extra safety measures taken if you are having a more extensive liposuction procedure.

-The American Society of Plastic Surgeons (ASPS), is an organization of board-certified plastic surgeons who are dedicated to the highest standards of patient care.
+The American Society of Plastic Surgeons (ASPS), is an organization of plastic surgeons who are dedicated to the highest standards of patient care.
 Good credentials will not guarantee a successful outcome; however, they will significantly increase the likelihood of it.